xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/property-section/propertyget-function-syntax.md

 If the Property is Keyed, `ipa.IndexersSpecified` is a Boolean vector with the same length as the rank of the property  (as implied by the result of the `Shape` function).
 A value of 1 means that an indexing array for the corresponding dimension of the Property was specified, while a value of 0 means that the corresponding dimension was elided. `ipa.Indexers` is a vector of the same length  containing the arrays that were specified within the square brackets in the reference expression.
 Specifically, `ipa.Indexers` will contain one fewer elements than, the number of semi-colon (;) separators.
 If any index was elided, the corresponding element of `ipa.Indexers` is `⎕NULL`.

-## Note
+!!! note
     It is not possible to predict the number of times that a PropertyGet, PropertySet or PropertyShape function will be called by a particular APL expression, as this depends upon how that expression is implemented internally.
 You should therefore not rely on the number of times that a Get, Set or Shape function is called, and none should have any side effects on any other APL object